-As you enter the front gates of Fryerns Baptist Church you will be greeted by an exquisitely beautiful mural.
-The mural which is a piece of eye catching artwork depicts events of historical and theological importance to the church itself.
+Welcome to a bit of history.
+As you enter the front doors of Fryerns Baptist Church you will be greeted by an exquisitely beautiful painting.
+This mural or work of art which was actually made in 1954 is a special one – It’s a piece of eye catching beauty that tells a story reminding people of events of historical importance to Christians in England.

-As a Reformed Baptist Church subscribes to the doctrines of grace and adopts as a general summary of faith the following Strict Baptist Affirmation of faith 1689/ 1966.
-(See here) Being Reformed and also Baptist by conviction the mural depicts a few men and women who stand in a long line of godly men who have gone before us.
+Let’s go back to the Mural – You see, the mural illustrates a few men and women who stand in a long line of godly Christian men who have gone before us.

 The communion table with linked hands represents fellowship and unity of East and West in Christ and above is a dove, the symbol of the Holy Spirit.